The Wing Wagon: a Taste of Buffalo on Public Square

 It was also noted that the Wing Wagon back then would have orders for about 300 wings per week for a couple of local bars, but their lunch specials proved to be popular with 10 wings, potato fries and a beverage for $2.88.
 Talk about a happy meal!

 One thing immediately noticed in the first year of business was the rise in costs due to the wing’s popularity.
 In 1979, wings in grocery stores cost about .49¢/pound.
 By 2004, it was .78¢.
 Mr. Wert would note Wing Wagon’s wholesale price of .52¢/pound in January 1983 shortly after opening vs. the then current as of January 1984, .65¢/pound.
-As the years progressed, so too did the size, and costs, of the chicken wing.
+As the years progressed, so too did the chicken wing’s size and costs.

 In 2010, the costs per pound had increased to $2.15.
 As of 2021, a frozen bag of chicken wings at Walmart now goes for $3.72 a pound, a 4 lbs. bag nearing $15.00 whereas pre-pandemic it was slightly less than $10.00 for the same size bag at the very same location.